-In our regular Street Talk feature, we talk to Digital Product Manager and Photographer Karling H about why she loves living in Sai Ying Pun.
+Wondering where to live in Hong Kong?
+It’s always good to talk to the neighbours!
+In our regular Street Talk feature, we get the inside scoop from residents of different areas in Hong Kong.
+Here, we talk to Digital Product Manager and Photographer Karling H about why she loves living in Sai Ying Pun.

 I especially love early mornings in the neighbourhood when the trolleys are hustling around the wet markets, listening to the locals call out to each other and have a laugh as they go about their work, shop cats stretching in the early light and bamboo steamers filling the air with a delicious scent making tummies rumble, locals doing tai chi in the park or joining my son on the basketball court (where, despite their age, they often outrun him – language differences being no barrier to fun!).
 The proximity of green space and the basketball courts in particular were a key decision to move into our particular building.
 The cultivation of a thriving community has not been diluted by the expansion of the neighbourhood, and that’s my favourite thing about the area.